-WATCH NOW: Blessed Sacrament sixth-grader Aiden Wijeyakulasuriya wins All-City Spelling Bee
+Watch now: Blessed Sacrament sixth-grader Aiden Wijeyakulasuriya wins All-City Spelling Bee

 Wisconsin's top spellers: Meet the 2021 Badger State Spelling Bee participants

 Blessed Sacrament School's Aiden Wijeyakulasuriya takes first place at the Madison All-City Spelling Bee in the Mitby Theater of Madison College.
-Aiden clinched a win by correctly spelling "effete" and "agate."
+Aiden clinched the win by correctly spelling "effete" and "agate."

 The three top finishers in the Madison All-City Spelling Bee were, from left, St. Maria Goretti School's Vincent Bautista, second place; Blessed Sacrament School's Aiden Wijeyakulasuriya, first place; and Stephens Elementary School's Shabd Gulati, third place.
 A first this year, all three top finalists will compete in the Badger State Spelling Bee next month.